citrus610/ama/README.md

 - Get the binary in `bin`.

 ## Acknowledgement
+- Thanks K. Ikeda, D. Tomizawa, S. Viennot and Y. Tanaka for their paper "Playing PuyoPuyo: Two search algorithms for constructing chain and tactical heuristics."
+Ama's search algorithm was heavily influenced by their work.
 - Thanks [puyoai](https://github.com/puyoai/puyoai) for the fast implementation of bitfield and the inspiration for the evaluation function.
 - Thanks [nlohmann](https://github.com/nlohmann/json) for the c++ json library.